 Want to get an awesome email from me every time I write something new?
 Sure you do!
 Sign up here.

 Want to read something right now?
-How about this one: I Did It My Way (And Failed).
+How about this one: A Billionaire And A Gay Prostitute Walk Into The Public Square.
 Or maybe this one: Deliver Us From Upheaval.
 Or this one, it’s pretty good: 6 Lies About Immigrants Trump Hopes You Believe.